Southampton Drug Bust Seizes Knives, Crossbows and Nunchucks in Major Police Raid

-A 16-year-old girl, from Fareham, has been arrested on suspicion of possession with intent to supply Class A drugs.
-She was interviewed by officers and subsequently released on bail, with conditions.
+• A 16-year-old girl from Fareham was arrested on suspicion of possession with intent to supply Class A drugs.
+She was bailed with strict conditions after interview.

-A 35-year-old woman, from Southampton, has been arrested on suspicion of possession of a firearm.
-She was interviewed by officers and released under investigation.
+• A 35-year-old Southampton woman was arrested on suspicion of firearm possession and released under investigation.

-The operation was led by officers from the Serious Organised Crime Unit with assistance from the Southampton West Neighbourhood Team.
+The Serious Organised Crime Unit led the operation, aided by Southampton West Neighbourhood Team.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.